hzjahromi/pct/README.md

 ### BibTeX:
 @Article{fi13020050,

-AUTHOR = {Jahromi, Hamed Z. and Delaney, Declan and Hines, Andrew}, TITLE = {A Sign of Things to Come: Predicting the Perception of Above-the-Fold Time in Web Browsing}, JOURNAL = {Future Internet},
+AUTHOR = {Jahromi, Hamed Z. and Delaney, Declan and Hines, Andrew},\n TITLE = {A Sign of Things to Come: Predicting the Perception of Above-the-Fold Time in Web Browsing}, JOURNAL = {Future Internet},
 VOLUME = {13},